tuxar-uk/Harmonumpyplot/README.md

 # Harmonograph simulators using numpy and matplotlib

 There are 2 programs here.
 The first is a simple bare-bones program that gets a couple of parameters from the user and draws a random harmonograph.
 The second is a full-fledged GUI with buttons and sliders to allow the creation of user-specified harmonographs, or random ones that can be used as a starting point for user adjustments.
+They are both Python 3 - do NOT use Python 2.

 ![harmonograph](Harmonographs/harmonograph.jpeg)